LD | TITLE | SPONSOR | SUMMARY | COMM | POSITION | STATUS | ACTION / NOTES |

 JUD |

-An Act Regarding Dams (HP 348) | Nina MILLIKEN of Blue Hill | This bill is a concept draft pursuant to Joint Rule 208.
+An Act To Establish The Alamoosook Lake Watershed Management District (HP 348) | Nina MILLIKEN of Blue Hill | This bill is a concept draft pursuant to Joint Rule 208.
 This bill proposes to amend the laws governing dams. | ENR |

 An Act To Repeal The Paid Family And Medical Leave Benefits Program (HP 358) | Shelley RUDNICKI of Fairfield | This bill repeals the provisions of law related to the paid family and medical leave benefits program.
 The bill requires the Department of Labor to refund contributions made by employers and self-employed individuals to the Department of Labor under the paid family and medical leave Full Summary |